STRIDES/NIHCloudLabGCP/docs/vertexai.md

   ![autoshutdown](/images/4_enable_auto_shutdown_mins.png)

 8. It will take a few minutes for your new notebook environment to spin up.
 Once the status changes from a blue spinning ball to `Open JUPYTERLAB` then your VM is ready.
 You may need to click `Refresh` at the top of the page to see the status change.
-That is a good rule of thumb on GCP; if you are waiting on something to spin up, try clicking refresh and it may already be done.
+If you get the following error, `The zone XYZ does not have enough resources available to fulfill the request` then try launching from a different zone.

   ![launch notebook](/images/5_launch_notebooks.png)